pymeasure/pymeasure/docs/dev/adding_instruments.rst

         extreme5000.auto_scale()
         return extreme5000

-In this case, do not specify the fixture's scope, so it is called for every test function using it.
+In this case, do not specify the fixture's scope, so it is called again for every test function using it.

 To run the test, specify the address of the device to be used via the :code:`--device-address` command line argument and limit pytest to the relevant tests.
 You can filter tests with the :code:`-k` option or you can specify the filename.